techniixdotcom/niix-debloat/README.md

 | `unattend.xml` | Plain-text Windows Setup answer file (`autounattend.xml`).
 Bypasses TPM/Secure Boot/RAM checks, skips Microsoft-account push, and wires up automatic first-logon customization. |
 | `niix-tweaks.ps1` | Plain-text post-install script.
 Auto-runs once, elevated, at first logon — this is where most of the debloat/privacy/performance work actually happens. |

 All three files must stay together in the same folder — `niixdebloat.ps1` reads the other two as plain text at build time.
-Nothing is Base64-encoded or embedded; open either file directly in a text editor to see exactly what it does or to customize it.
+Open either file directly in a text editor to see exactly what it does or to customize it.

 ## Requirements